qaptivator/qaptivator/README.md

 languages i would love to try: svelte, rust, ruby.

-# history

-starting as a child, i learned construct. i scratched the surface of scratch but didn't go far there. after some time in construct i moved on to UNITY. after around a year of courses, i maybe made 2-3 untitled games. many were unfinished though. then i attempted hosting minecraft servers, then i finally got to frontend. started with vue (nuxt) just because it seemed the most comfortable. after years of practice and countless projects, im *starting* to learn backend.

-fun fact: i used q in my username instead of c because the username with c was taken.

 # projects i made

 - [**plainimg2**](https://github.com/qaptivator/plainimg2) -- simple but gets-the-job-done image viewer which is very lightweight, images take up your entire screen AND you can use this to pin/place images over your screen! **(personally, i use this every single day)**